AbdelHamid00/implementation-of-public-key-cryptosystem-in-C/README.md

 To read about the modular exponentiation and understand how to calculate exponentiation performed over a modulus efficiently : https://en.wikipedia.org/wiki/Modular_exponentiation

-To learn more read the subject in the PDF accompanying the files in this repo.
+To learn more read the PDF accompanying the files in this repo.

 ##############################################################################